odinuv/web/en/apv/articles/sql-join/index.md

 SELECT AVG(height) FROM person
 {% endhighlight %}

-Will return `7.5`.
+will return `7.5`.
 This means that for example for person height, you cannot replace an unknown value with 0.
 As you can see in the above example, doing so will return wrong results for e.g *average person height*.
-Therefore it is very important to use nul values where needed.
+Therefore it is very important to use NULL values where needed.

 ## Joining Tables
-The principle of joining tables comes from
+The principle of joining tables comes from the
 [Θ-join operator in relational algebra](/en/apv/articles/relational-database/#set-operations).
 To join two tables together, you need to provide a condition which will be used to match individual records.
 The result of the join will contain all columns of the